Mastering Identity Lifecycle Management for Non-Human Identities

 Identity Lifecycle Management for Non-Human Identities

-Managing identities of machines, applications, and services—collectively known as non-human identities—is crucial in today’s tech landscape.
-These identities require a structured approach to ensure security and efficiency.
+Managing identities of machines, applications, and services—collectively known as non-human identities—is pretty crucial in today’s tech landscape.
+These identities need a structured approach to make sure they're secure and efficient.
 This blog will guide you through the key aspects of identity lifecycle management for non-human identities.

 What Are Non-Human Identities?